agrosner/DBFlow/usage2/GettingStarted.md

           .build()));

 ```
+You can define different kinds for each database.

-To read more on transactions and subclassing `BaseTransacationManager` go (here)[/usage2/Transactions.md]
+To read more on transactions and subclassing `BaseTransactionManager` go (here)[/usage2/StoringData.md]

 ## Create Models